 Ingredient Notes and Substitutions

-- Lemon juice – This enhances the flavor of the blueberries.
-You can also add a teaspoon of freshly grated lemon zest for a pop of flavor.
+- Lemon juice: enhances the flavor of the blueberries.
+For a pop of flavor, you can also add a teaspoon of freshly grated lemon zest.

-- Sugar – We used regular sugar but you can use Splenda sugar (baking).
+- Sugar: we recommend regular granulated sugar, but you can use Splenda for baking.
 Do not use regular Splenda, as the fruit cobbler will not thicken properly.
-Instead, use 1/2 regular Splenda and 1/2 sugar.
+Instead, use a 1/2 regular Splenda and 1/2 sugar blend.

-- Original Bisquick mix – This recipe calls for Bisquick, but you can make your own homemade biscuit mix to substitute for this boxed baking mix.
+- Original Bisquick mix: you can make your own homemade Bisquick mix to substitute for this boxed baking mix.

-- Milk – You can use whole milk or 2% milk.
+- Milk: use whole milk or 2% milk.

 - Cast iron skillet or casserole dish